 How is your posture?
 How do you interact with gravity?
 Posture is something that most people can relate to but very few people understand how posture influences our health.
-Posture has an effect on your muscle, ligaments, spinal discs, heart, lungs, and digestion to name a few.
+Posture has an effect on your muscle, ligaments, spinal discs, heart, lungs, and digestion.
 The rate at which technology is developing is comparable to the rate at which posture is declining.
 Dr. Loomis has specialized training in the assessment and treatment of postural disorders that are plaguing our modern society.
-Did you know that posture photos are the best way to analyze posture habits?
-We use specific software to capture posture photos and analyze them.
-In addition, Dr. Loomis uses a brain based approach to help his patients interact with gravity in a more effective way.
+We can use posture photos to determine how chiropractic care can help treat years of postural decline.
+Dr. Loomis also uses a brain-based approach to help his patients interact with gravity in a more effective way.

 If you are one of the 86% of Americans who sits at a desk for 40+ hours per week, you can be categorized as a "desk jockey" (which is really anyone who works a full-time desk job).
 Add in your commute, the amount of time you sit at home watching TV, reading, or eating, and we find that Americans sit more than 13 hours every day on average.
 Some have even gone so far as to call this phenomenon the "sitting disease" that is slowly killing us, because chronic prolonged sitting may be the worst thing you can do to your spine and your overall health.